-With the upcoming summer holidays approaching, many employers have questions regarding holiday pay.
+With the upcoming holidays approaching, many employers have questions regarding holiday pay.
 Are private employers required to give employees time off?
 Does the law require private employers to pay a premium rate, such as time and a half, to employees who work on holidays?
 State and federal laws differ with regard to holiday pay.

 There is no requirement under federal law for private employers to provide paid time off or a premium wage on holidays, with the exception of employers who work on federal contracts.
 (In the case of federal contractors, holiday pay requirements are established in the individual contracts, subject to the McNamara O’Hara Service Contract Act and the Davis-Bacon Act.)